OsmosysSoftware/dev-standards/ci-setups/mr-title-validation.md

 ### 3.2 Tags

-Define gitlab runner tag in which your workflow will run.
+Define the gitlab runner tag in which your workflow will run.
 For example - `python-3.11.9`.

 ### 3.3 Script